Erichy-dev/amkt-threshold-blockchain-docs/amkt/api-docs/components/governance.md

 #### Governance Contract {#governance-contract}

+The governance contract serves as the primary interface for proposal creation and voting.
+It implements a time-based voting system with the following carefully balanced parameters:

 ##### Voting Parameters
-- Voting Delay: 1 block
+- Voting Delay: 1 block (~12 seconds) to ensure proposal visibility
-- Voting Period: 3 days
+- Voting Period: 3 days to allow sufficient community participation
-- Proposal Threshold: 1% of total supply
+- Proposal Threshold: 1% of total supply to prevent spam while maintaining accessibility
-- Quorum: 4% of total supply
+- Quorum: 4% of total supply to ensure meaningful consensus

 #### Key Functions